 She may well be coming into the twilight years of her glorious tennis career, yet Serena Williams has been installed as the early favourite to land her 23rd major (possibly 24th if she wins Wimbledon) with a price of 4/1 to win the US Open.
-The 37-year-old will face some stiff competition in her quest to extend her Grand Slam haul at Flushing Meadows in August, but you can check out all the US Open women’s winner betting on Betfair ahead of the year’s final major.
+The 37-year-old will face some stiff competition in her quest to extend her Grand Slam haul at Flushing Meadows in August.

 Williams is no stranger to success at the US Open, having won the tournament six times which is a record she shares with Chris Evert.
 Ahead of this year’s tournament, we take a look back through Williams’ six wins and predict if she can go one better and pick up a seventh success.